Avalanche powered by Wavelink

 The following list provides information about each type of profile:

-•Smart device profile.
-A smart device profile is a collection of payloads that configure settings on Android devices.
+•Smart device profile: A smart device profile is a collection of payloads that configure settings on Android devices.
 There are two types of smart device profiles: device settings profiles and application configuration profiles.
-For more information, see Managing Smart Device Profiles.

-•Application configuration profile.
-An application configuration profile manages Ivanti Terminal Emulation or Velocity Clients on smart devices.
-For more information, see Application Configuration Profiles.
+•Application configuration profile: An application configuration profile manages Ivanti Terminal Emulation or Velocity Clients on smart devices.

-•AIDC mobile device profile.
-A mobile device profile manages settings on your AIDC mobile devices, as well as adding, changing, and removing custom properties and registry keys.
-For more information, see Managing AIDC Mobile Device Profiles.
+•AIDC mobile device profile: A mobile device profile manages settings on your AIDC mobile devices, as well as adding, changing, and removing custom properties and registry keys.

-•Network profile.
-A network profile provides gateway addresses, subnet masks, WWAN settings, and encryption and authentication information to devices on your network.
-For more information, see Managing Network Profiles.
+•Network profile: A network profile provides gateway addresses, subnet masks, WWAN settings, and encryption and authentication information to devices on your network.

-•Scan to Config profile.
-A Scan to Config profile allows you to print network settings as bar codes; then the settings are applied on the device when they are scanned.
-For more information, see Managing Scan to Configure Profiles.
+•Scan to Config profile: A Scan to Config profile allows you to print network settings as bar codes; then the settings are applied on the device when they are scanned.

-•Software profile.
-A software profile allows you to control where and when software and files are distributed to mobile devices.
-For more information, see Managing Software Profiles.
+•Software profile: A software profile allows you to control where and when software and files are distributed to mobile devices.

-•Alert profile.
-An alert profile allows you to track events on your network and send notifications by email or proxy server.
-For more information, see Creating and Configuring Alert Profiles.
+•Alert profile: An alert profile allows you to track events on your network and send notifications by email or proxy server.

-•Mobile device server profile.
-Amobile device server profile configures how the mobile device servers interact with devices and the Enterprise Server.
-For more information, see Creating and Configuring a Mobile Device Server Profile.
+•Mobile device server profile: A mobile device server profile configures how the mobile device servers interact with devices and the Enterprise Server.

-•Smart device server profile.
-A smart device server profile allows you to configure push notifications, HTTPS configuration, and smart device administration.
-For more information, see Creating and Configuring a Smart Device Server Profile.
+•Smart device server profile: A smart device server profile allows you to configure push notifications, HTTPS configuration, and smart device administration.

 Once you assign and deploy a profile, the servers or devices retain their configuration values until you change the profile or assign a new profile with a higher priority.
 If you alter device configuration values without using Avalanche, when the server queries the device, it restores the configuration values from the assigned profile.